garyfoohw/ULD_locks_detection/README.md

 The YOLOv8 models used within this package have been pre-trained separately.
 The training used pre-trained YOLOv8n models.

+## Getting started
-## Please refer to the README within `train` or `streamlit` folder for more details on training or web deployment.
+Please refer to the README within `train` or `streamlit` folder for more details on training or web deployment.